cubenicke/Fury/README.md

 /fury threat
 ```

-### Macros
+### Usage
+Some commands exists as key bindings, but for commands most commands one has to write a macro to make them usable during combat.
-To get a button to press create a macro
+To get a button to press on the action bar, create a macro

     /fury juju power

-Then edit the macro file in a text editor **account/character/macros-cache.txt**, change the icon name to the correct one.
+Then edit the macro file in a text editor **WTF/<account>/<character>/macros-cache.txt**, change the icon name to the correct one.
 See below for some icon names.

     MACRO 16777224 "Power" INV_Misc_MonsterScales_11
         /fury juju power